george-hall-ucl/portable-cellxgene/README.md

    [http://127.0.0.1:5005/portable_home.html](http://127.0.0.1:5005/portable_home.html)
    yourself.
 3. Follow the instructions on the homepage.
-4. Once you are finished, close the `cellxgene` browser tab(s) and quit the app.
+4. Once you are finished, close the CELLxGENE browser tab(s) and quit the app.

 ## Distributing your data